lingtalfi/kamille-installer-tool/README.md

     - controllerDir: default=Pages, the name of the dir in which the controller file will be generated
     - controllerString: default=null, the name of the controller; if null, some default name will be generated based on the route
     - env: default=front (back|front), defines where to create the routes
-    - morphicPrefix: default:null, defines the morphic prefix to use in conjunction with the --with-morphic option
-    - morphicDatabase: default:null, defines the database to use in conjunction with the --with-morphic option.
-                    If none is set, morphic will take the default database.

-    Then we have optional features that you add with the --with-{featureName} parameters.
-    The available options are the following:

-    - --with-ecp: creates an ecp eco-system for your module
-    - --with-morphic: prepares the morphic translation files for LingFrenchMorphic2Generator.
-                        You also need to define the prefix using the --morphicPrefix option.
-                        Optionally, you can also define the database with --morphicDatabase